raspberrypilearning/flappy-parrot/en/step_6.md

 --- task ---

-Now you can test your code.
-As you'll see, nothing bad happens if you hit a pipe.
+Test your code.
+As you see, nothing bad happens if you let Flappy hit a pipe.
 In the next step, you'll change that.

 --- /task ---